Wild City: Production

 In 2014, the Hong Kong newspaper Apple Daily reported that director Ringo Lam would return to directing with an investment from the Mei Ah Entertainment Group with production set to being in June.

 On the first day of filming, Lam collapsed due to a heat stroke.
 He stayed with the project to keep filming.

 In 2014, the film's titled changed from Hustle to Wild City.
-Louis Koo has stated, Lam insisted that the actors perform their own stunt work in the film to maintain realism.
+Louis Koo has stated that Lam insisted that the actors perform their own stunt work in the film to maintain realism.

-Variety reported that Lam was in post-production on the film by March 23, 2015.
+Variety reported that Lam was in post-production on the film by 23 March 2015.

 Style

 Lam described Wild City as belonging to a "City Trilogy" along with the films City on Fire and Full Alert.
-Lam described them as "films, that are all set in Hong Kong and are about people who are lost in the city.
+Lam described them as films that "are all set in Hong Kong and are about people who are lost in the city.
 In Wild City the theme is about the temptation of money, and how it seduces the protagonists, but also forces them to challenge the plutocracy."